jonlabelle/SublimeJsPrettier/README.md

     The number of spaces to use per tab.

 - **singleQuote** (default: ***false***)
-    If true, code will be formatted using single-quotes, instead of double-quotes.
+    Format code using single or double-quotes.

 - **trailingComma** (default: "***none***")
    Controls the printing of trailing commas wherever possible.
 Valid options: